 Any pain points, anxiety, or fears?

-Now that you have identified the basics of your avatar, you should come up with ways your product or service can help improve aspects of their lives.
-Does your product save your avatar time?
+Now that you have identified your avatar, you can develop your key marketing messages that show how your product or service can help improve aspects of their life.
+Does your offer save your avatar time?
 Does the product or service help your avatar improve their mindset?
 Perhaps your offer helps your avatar lead a healthier life or improves their financial outlook.

-Once you have all of your avatar information, you will be able to create high performing marketing campaigns and build your business around a targeted audience.
-With that supplement example in mind again, if it was meant to give individuals more energy – you could target both genders between a specific age range (maybe 21-40 or something similar) and even working moms, athletes, and you can keep thinking even more outside the box and position your marketing so it will attract the proper audience.
+Once you have all of your avatar information, you can create impactful marketing messages, high-performing marketing campaigns, and build your business around a targeted audience.
+With that supplement example in mind again, if it was meant to give individuals more energy – you could target both genders between a specific age range (maybe 21-40 or something similar) and even working moms.
+You can keep thinking even more outside the box and position your marketing to attract the right audience.

-Having a customer avatar can literally make or break your marketing efforts.
-If you need any help with your avatar or other marketing-related questions, please Contact Us or give us a call at 720-819-6733.
+Having a customer avatar can make or break your marketing efforts.
+If you need any help with your avatar or other marketing-related questions, contact us today!